yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - Column
      - Description
    * - ModuleID
-     -
+     - The internal identifer for the problem component.
    * - PartID
-     -
+     - The internal identifier for each problem in a component that contains multiple problems.
+Blank for components that contain a single problem.
    * - ValueID
-     - Displays the internal identifer of the answer choice: CHOICE_1, CHOICE_2, and so on, for checkbox, dropdown, and multiple choice problems.
+     - The internal identifer of the answer choice for checkbox, dropdown, and multiple choice problems.
 Blank for numerical input and text input problems.
    * - AnswerValue
-     - Displays the
+     - The text label of the answer choice for checkbox, dropdown, and multiple choice problems.
+The value entered by the student for numerical input and text input problems.
    * - Variant
-     -
+     - For problems that use problem randomization features, contains the unique identifier of this variant for the problem-answer combination.
+Blank for problems that do not use randomization.
    * - Problem Display Name
      - The **Display Name** defined for the problem.
-   * - Prompt
+   * - Question
-     -
+     - The text label that appears above the answer choices or the text entry field for the problem.
+In Studio's Simple Editor, this text is surrounded by two pairs of angle brackets (>>Question<<).
    * - Correct Answer
-     - Displays 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.
+     - 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.
    * - Count
-     - The number of times
+     - The number of times that all students entered or selected this answer for the problem.
+Each student contributes a maximum of one to this count, even if a student uses multiple attempts to provide the same answer.

 ===================================================
 Download Answer Distributions
 ===================================================

+An automated process runs periodically on the edX servers to update the CSV file of student answer data.
+A link to the most recently updated version of the CSV file is available on the Instructor Dashboard.

+To download the most recent file of student answer data:

+#.
+View the live version of your course.

+#.
+Click **Instructor** > **Try New Beta Dashboard**.

+#.
+Click **Data Download**.

+#.
+At the bottom of the page, locate the link to the CSV file.

+..
+I'd like to include the file name here.

 ===================================================
 View a Histogram of Scores for a Single Problem